 Photo courtesy of 'Walsall1955 Flickr'.

-The top end of Dibdale Road was previously known as Bagley's Lane, the photo shows the area before the Milking Bank housing development on the right and the Black Country Forest plantation on the right, Burton Road Hospital is just visible on the horizon.
+The top end of Dibdale Road was previously known as Bagley's Lane, the photo shows the area before the Milking Bank housing development on the right and the Black Country Forest plantation on the left, Burton Road Hospital is just visible on the horizon.